 Action for equal rights

-Furthermore, the German Government is working in bilateral and multilateral forums as well as through quiet diplomacy to foster respect for the rights of LGBTI persons and to protect and promote these rights.
-This includes championing a convention on LGBTI rights at the United Nations.
+Furthermore, the German Government works in bilateral and multilateral forums as well as through quiet diplomacy to advocate respect, protection and support for the rights of LGBTQI persons.
+It closely coordinates with international partners and civil society at home and abroad on these issues.

-LGBTI rights at the United Nations
+LGBTQI rights within the United Nations

-An open and objective discussion on discrimination on grounds of sexual orientation and gender identity is still very difficult in many countries as well as within the United Nations.
+An open and objective discussion of violence and discrimination on grounds of sexual orientation and gender identity remains difficult in many countries as well as within the United Nations.
+Nevertheless, there have been some important milestones and successes in the short history of LGBTQI rights within the United Nations.